5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Haswell-Broadwell_Ventura.md

 Generate new Serials using [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) or [**OCAT**](https://github.com/ic005k/OCAuxiliaryTools/releases)

-> **Note**: Once macOS Ventura is up and running, the VMM Board-ID spoof will work, so you can revert to an SMBIOS best suited for your Haswell/Broadwell CPU for optimal CPU Power Management.
+> **Note**: <li> Once macOS Ventura is up and running, you can switch to an SMBIOS best suited for your Haswell/Broadwell CPU for optimal CPU Power Management. <li> You can also disable the "Reroute kern.hv" and "IOGetVMMPresent" Kernel Patches.
+RestrictEvents will handle the VMM-Board-id spoof. **Only Exception**: Before running the "Install macOS" App, you have to re-enable the kernel patches again.
+Otherwise the installer will say the system is incompatible because of the unsupported SMBIOS it detects.

 ## macOS Ventura Installation
 With all the prep work out of the way you can now upgrade to macOS Ventura.
 Depending on the version of macOS you are coming from, the installation process differs.